France-Travail/gabarit/gabarit/template_api/README.md

                         Gabarit package you plan to use in your API (let empty otherwise).
 Example : my-gabarit- project[explicability]==0.1.2 --gabarit_import_name GABARIT_IMPORT_NAME
-                        The import name of your Gabarit package might be different from the package name as with sickit-learn / sklearn.
+                        The import name of your Gabarit package might be different from the package name as with scikit-learn / sklearn.
 Use this argument to specify a different import name -c CUSTOM [CUSTOM ...], --custom CUSTOM [CUSTOM ...]
                         Add custom templates such as a custom .env file or a custom Dockerfile.
 Example : --custom